Murray918/reimagined-invention/README.md

 <hr>
 &#x1F534; The commit message should read: <br>
-"Commit 2 - I added more elements.
-My power grows with my dedication and hard work"
+"Added more elements.
+My power grows with my dedication and hard work."
 <hr>

 ## Year 3